 Kaspersky Free Antivirus 2019 has one of the fastest scanning engines around, plus an ability to customize its defenses and malware protection that's second to none.
-It is bare-bones basic, lacking items such as a password manager, hardened browser, firewall or other bells and whistles that rival brands build their free security software around.
+It is bare-bones basic, lacking the items, such as a password manager, hardened browser, firewall or other bells and whistles, that rival brands build their free security software around.
+Yet despite those shortcomings, we think it's the best free antivirus software out there.

 While Bitdefender Antivirus Free Edition delivers similarly excellent protection and performance along with a minimal set of features, Avast Free Antivirus delivers slightly lesser protection but provides some of the most-wanted extras.